rmpaltanwale/p2p-odoo16-project/README.md

 Fill out the necessary fields, such as Vendor and Order Deadline.
 Next, start adding products to be purchased.
 Then, appropriately update the quantities.

 ![FilledOutRFQ](./Screenshots/FilledOutRFQ.png)

+Now that the RFQ is filled out, click on the button "Send by email" on the top left.
+This opens a dialog box titled: "Compose Email".